 Whether you’re looking for treatment of a specific mental health condition, interested in self-improvement, or seeking guidance for achieving life goals, therapy can help get you where you want to go.
 And online therapy can help you to fit your sessions around your busy schedule and allow you to work with your therapist from the convenience and comfort of your own home.

-I am licensed in Arizona with 20 years of professional work experience.
-I have experience in helping clients with stress and anxiety, trauma and abuse, coping with grief and loss, & motivation, self esteem, and confidence.
-I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
+I am licensed in Arizona with over 28 years of professional work experience.
+I have experience in helping clients with stress and anxiety, anger management, and PTSD.
+I also have experience working with coping with life changes.
+I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

-I am licensed in Arizona with 3 years of professional work experience.
-I have experience in helping clients with stress and anxiety, depression, lgbtq+ related issues, trauma and abuse, & coping with grief and loss.
-I believe in treating everyone with respect, sensitivity, and compassion.
-I will tailor our dialog and treatment plan to meet your unique and specific needs.
+I am licensed in Arizona and Mississippi with 17 years of professional work experience.
+I have experience in helping clients with stress, anxiety, depression, coping with grief and loss as well as parenting issues.
+I can help you with improving motivation, self-esteem, and confidence.
+I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
+I am committed to making a positive difference in the lives of those seeking assistance.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 Find a therapist serving clients in Arizona

 Understanding the type of therapy you'd like to search for is crucial before finding a therapist or psychologist.
-Be sure to narrow your search for therapists in Phoenix that can offer psychodynamic therapy, cognitive-behavioral therapy (CBT), talk therapy, group therapy, marriage and family therapy for individuals or couples, or couples therapy depending on your needs.
+Be sure to narrow your search for therapists in Phoenix that can offer psychodynamic therapy, cognitive-behavioral therapy (CBT), therapeutic talk therapy, group therapy, marriage and family therapy for individuals or couples, or couples therapy depending on your needs.

 Licensed therapists & mental health professionals available through BetterHelp's online platform

-Mental health therapists in Phoenix available through BetterHelp are accredited to help individuals and couples.
+Mental health therapists in Phoenix available through BetterHelp are accredited as psychologists to help individuals and couples.
 Phoenix therapists' credentials can include licensed marriage and family therapist (LMFT), licensed clinical social worker (LCSW), and clinician or doctor of psychology (PsyD).
 Regardless of their licensure, Phoenix therapists are trained in any type of therapy in the Phoenix region and in the state of Arizona.

-How a therapist can help you destress, manage your emotions, and guide you towards the life you want
+How can a therapist help you destress, manage your emotions, and guide you towards the life you want?

 Therapists in Phoenix can help clients in improving healthy relationships, communication skills, working through life transitions, couples challenges, managing a mood disorder, improving coping skills, self help tips, offer life coaching, family life, or change in negative thinking patterns.
 A therapist in Phoenix may also provide a safe place and validation for clients experiencing emotional pain, or that simply want a psychological assessment.